sqlhabit/sql-mdn-docs/README.md

     url: /mdn/case
 ```

-Finally, there's the [updated_at](https://github.com/sqlhabit/sql-mdn-docs/tree/main/updated_at) folder update dates are stored for each page.
-This allows us to show the line `This page was last modified on March 23, 2024.` on each page.
+Finally, there's the [updated_at](https://github.com/sqlhabit/sql-mdn-docs/tree/main/updated_at) folder where page update dates are stored.
+This allows us to show a line like `This page was last modified on March 23, 2024.` on each page.
 Good news – these dates are auto-generated via [the post-commit hook](https://github.com/sqlhabit/sql-mdn-docs/blob/main/.overcommit.yml).

 ## How to create a new page